hille721/ansible-variables/README.md

 ## Implementation

 This tool is tightly coupled to the Ansible library (`ansible-core`) and simple reuses what is already there.
-The whole structure and implemntation was inspired and oriented by the implementation of [`ansible-inventory`](https://github.com/ansible/ansible/blob/devel/lib/ansible/cli/inventory.py).
+The whole structure and implementation was inspired and oriented by the implementation of [`ansible-inventory`](https://github.com/ansible/ansible/blob/devel/lib/ansible/cli/inventory.py).

 To get the source and the inventory files in which Ansible will look for a variable, we are using a [debug flag](https://github.com/ansible/ansible/blob/devel/lib/ansible/vars/manager.py#L187) in Ansible's `get_vars` method.